Hengle/Folkvangr/Trailer Outline.md

 ![logo](https://github.com/jcongerkallas1/Brefhamer/blob/master/Images/gripping_beast_small.jpg)
 ### Title Sequence
 The current logo mockup is based on a traditional Norse motif called a gripping beast.
 It might get changed to a World Tree motif depending how the 3D model turns out.
-The title will display the logo with rune letters rorating one by one into recognizable alphabet letters.
+The title will display the logo with rune letters rotating one by one into recognizable alphabet letters.

 [Music Theme Intro](https://soundcloud.com/irkluesing/ravensong-master-6-10-17/s-8Oou2)